 Contractor: A J Lysne Contracting Corporation

 Description: The building faces east and is a three story red colored brick and concrete structure.
-The building is located on spacious landscaped grounds. sloping down on the west side.
+The building is located on spacious landscaped grounds to the north of the center of the city..sloping down on the west side.
 On the southeast and northeast corners are entrances on the second story.
 The entrances are recessed.
 The windows are horizontal and the roof line is flat.

 N – Rice County